-If you’ve been keeping up with the chronological daily Bible reading you’ve just finished Genesis and gotten into the book of Exodus.
-Have you realized the depth of meaning in what you’ve been reading?
+Have you realized the depth of meaning in Genesis?
 Have you seen that often there’s more significance to what is said than just what lies on the surface?

-For 1500 years after Moses wrote the book of Genesis it was seen as a book that told the history of the nation of Israel and that told of God’s workings in history that reveal His nature and character.
+For 1500 years after Moses wrote the book of Genesis, it was seen as a book that told the history of the nation Israel and told of God’s workings in history that revealed His nature and character.
 And it was also seen as a book that presents to us moral examples that teach us how to live and how not to live if we want God’s favor and not His wrath.
 The book of Genesis is all that.
-But for those first 1500 years there was a depth of meaning all through the pages of Genesis that people didn’t see.
+But for those first 1500 years, there was a depth of meaning all through the pages of Genesis that people didn’t see.
 There was a whole layer of meaning and significance that lied hidden just below surface until Jesus came and uncovered it for us.

-And we are blessed today that those apostles and others whose minds were opened by Jesus to understand the Scriptures have explained to us in their writings in the NT some of the things Jesus helped them understand in the OT.
+And we are blessed today that those apostles and others, whose minds were opened by Jesus to understand the Scriptures have explained to us in their writings in the NT some of the things Jesus helped them understand in the OT.
 They’ve taught us a new way of looking at the OT.
-They’ve taught us that it is full of foretellings and foreshadowings, forepicturings of Jesus, especially Genesis.
+They’ve taught us that it is full of foretelling and foreshadowing, fore-picturing of Jesus, especially Genesis.
 The book of Genesis is like a giant arrow that points us to Jesus.

-And when you can see it, if you’re like me, you first think “Wow, the Bible is amazing!
-There is no other book so deep and profound and perfect.”
-And then your faith is just further settled, your faith that Jesus really is all that the gospel says He is, because you can see in these ancient Scriptures written long before Jesus was ever born that God always had Him in mind and He was constantly all through history giving us hints about what He would be like and what He would do.
+And when you first see it (if you’re like me) you think “Wow, the Bible is amazing!
+There is no other book so deep and profound and perfect”.
+And then your faith is just further settled, your faith that Jesus really is all that the gospel says He is, because you can see in these ancient Scriptures written long before Jesus was ever born that God always had Him in mind and He was constantly, all through history, giving us hints about what He would be like and what He would do.

-So I want to show you this morning many places where I see Jesus in Genesis.
+So I want to show you the many places where I see Jesus in Genesis.
 There are first of all…

 A few actual predictions about Christ